ezra-fast/Black-Hat-Python-Source/README.md

 The repository can be navigated by chapter, according to the following legend:

-  - reverseShell: A basic callback/handler duo, made as an alternative to netcat.py (chapter 2)
+  - reverseShell: A basic callback/handler duo, made as an alternative to netcat.py (Chapter 2)

   - Chapter 2: Basic Networking Tools